 Punitive damages are rarely awarded, as they serve to punish the at-fault party for particularly egregious actions and discourage others from taking similar actions in the future.
 If, for example, a negligent driver decided to get behind the wheel while under the influence of alcohol and caused an accident that resulted in the death of someone else, those filing the claim may be eligible for punitive damages.

 The burden of proof with punitive damages is higher than that of economic or noneconomic, which is why they are so difficult to obtain.
-When awarded, however, they typically exceed the amount of general and compensatory damages.
+When awarded, however, they typically exceed the amount of general and special damages.

 Pennsylvania Laws That Affect Injury Case Value